mamu234/sample-project/README.md

 Features

-BDD (Behavior Driven Development) users click to the navbar buttons to views the features Users can views the chefs users can see testimonials users can send a message by filling the form and receive a notification
+### BDD (Behavior Driven Development)
+users click to the navbar buttons to views the features Users can views the chefs users can see testimonials users can send a message by filling the form and receive a notification

-Languages and Frameworks
+###Languages and Frameworks
 Html5
 css
 Javascript

+The main feature in javascript in incoporating stmp for gmail to send and receive email notifcation

 Setup instructions